MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Models with calculation groups and format strings in Excel

-We made significant performance improvements for MDX queries on models with Calculation Groups and Format Strings to reduce memory usage and improve responsiveness!
+We made significant performance improvements for MDX queries on models with Calculation Groups and Format Strings to reduce memory usage and improve responsiveness.
 The latest changes greatly improve the performance and reliability of operations in Analyze in Excel on models that include one or both of:

 - Dynamic Format Strings for Measures